Last Updated: 2/15/23 | February 15th, 2023

 Portland Walking Tours offers more than half a dozen different tours around town, focusing on food, the main sights, and Portland’s underground and alternative culture.
 Tours last a couple hours and cost around $23 USD.
 They’re a great way to kick off your visit.
-I really liked the Underground Tour especially, which focuses on a series of tunnels below the city that have been used for all kinds of nefarious purposes.
+I really liked their Underground Tour, which focused on a series of tunnels below the city that have been used for all kinds of nefarious purposes.

 2. See Pittock Mansion